Take 10% off your first order with code MAGIC 💫

 When will my piece ship?

-We keep a small inventory of solid gold pieces - please check about the 'Add to Cart' button to see if your piece is in stock.
+We keep a small inventory of solid gold pieces - please check just above the size/color selector to see if your piece is in stock.